Do you have a taproom?

-This is a big debate among brewers, but we define wild beer as any beer that embraces and displays characteristics from microorganisms that come directly from the wild, either through a coolship, open fermentation, fruit, yeast traps, etc. Simply adding a lab pitch of Brettanomyces does not make a beer wild (although it might make it delicious…!)
+This is a big debate among brewers, but we define wild beer as any beer that embraces and displays characteristics from microorganisms that come directly from the wild, either through a coolship, open fermentation, fruit, yeast traps, etc. Simply adding a lab pitch of brettanomyces does not make a beer wild (although it might make it delicious…!)

 What is spontaneously fermented beer?

-Spontaneously fermented beer is beer that is completely fermented with organisms from the wild using either a coolship, fruit addition, or some other method of inoculation.
+Spontaneously fermented beer is beer that is completely fermented with organisms from the wild using either a coolship, fruit additions, or some other method of inoculation.
 The main rule is that the brewer can’t pitch yeast.
 This method can produce extremely complex and delicious beers after extended aging and blending.
 This won’t be the only way we make beer, but it’s definitely going to be a large part of what we do in the future.

 Will you make “Lambic” beer?